Laura Smith Haviland: Work for the Underground Railroad

-During the 1830s, the Haviland family began hiding runaway slaves on their farm.
+During the 1830s, the Haviland family began hiding runaway enslaved people on their farm.
 Their home became the first Underground Railroad station established in Michigan.
-After her husband's death, Haviland continued to shelter fugitive slaves in her home, in some cases, personally escorting them to Canada.
-She played an important role in the Detroit branch of the group, where she was considered railroad "superintendent", with George DeBaptiste the "president"and William Lambert the "vice president" or "secretary".
+After her husband's death, Haviland continued to shelter fugitive enslaved human beings in her home, in some cases personally escorting them to Canada.
+She played an important role in the Detroit branch of the group, where she was considered railroad "superintendent", with George DeBaptiste the "president" and William Lambert the "vice president" or "secretary".

-She also traveled to the South on multiple occasions to aid escaped slaves.
-Her first trip was made in 1846, in an effort to free the children of fugitive slaves, Willis and Elsie Hamilton.
-The children were still in the possession of their mother's former slave owner, John P. Chester, a tavern-keeper in Washington County, Tennessee.
+She also traveled to the South on multiple occasions to aid escaped enslaved people.
+Her first trip was made in 1846, in an effort to free the children of fugitive enslaved humans Willis and Elsie Hamilton.
+The children were still in the possession of their mother's former enslaver, John P. Chester, a tavern-keeper in Washington County, Tennessee.

 Chester had learned of the Hamilton's whereabouts and sent slave-catchers after them.
 When that failed, Chester attempted to lure the Hamiltons to his plantation with the promise that they would be treated as freedmen and reunited with their children.
 Suspecting a trap, Haviland went to Tennessee in their place, accompanied by her son Daniel and a student from the Raisin Institute, James Martin, who posed as Willis Hamilton.
 Mr. Chester became irate once he realized Willis Hamilton was not with Mrs. Haviland.
 He held the trio at gunpoint, threatening to murder them, kidnap James Martin, and enslave him in Willis Hamilton's stead.
 They managed to escape, but Mr. Chester did not forget Laura Haviland.
 His family would continue to haunt her for fifteen years, pursuing her legally in court and privately with slave catchers, while barraging her with derogatory letters.
 The following letter was sent by Chester's son, Thomas K. Chester, in February 1847.
-It's provides a good example of the tone which permeated the Chester family's correspondence with Haviland:
+It provides a good example of the tone which permeated the Chester family's correspondence with Haviland:

 Haviland responded, sarcastically thanking him for naming the child after her family and stating that she hoped "like Moses, may he become instrumental in leading his people away from a worse bondage than that of Egypt."
 Enraged by what he deemed her insolence, Thomas Chester placed a bounty on Haviland's head.
-All throughout the South he circulated "hand-bills" (fliers) describing Mrs. Haviland, detailing her abolitionist work, naming her place of residence and offering $3000, a considerable sum at the time, to anyone willing to kidnap or murder her on his behalf.
+All throughout the South he circulated "hand-bills" (fliers) describing Mrs. Haviland, detailing her abolitionist work, naming her place of residence and offering $3,000, a considerable sum at the time, to anyone willing to kidnap or murder her on his behalf.

 Three years later, after the passage of the Fugitive Slave Law, the Chester family attempted to have Haviland tried under the new statute for "stealing" their slaves.
 Haviland not only ran the risk of being physically harmed by angry slave-owners, like the Chesters, or their slave-catchers, if found guilty of violating the Fugitive Slave Law she would also be subject to hefty fines and imprisonment.
 Still, Haviland was determined to continue with her work, no matter what the personal cost: